raymondlouie/WF-MPL/README.md

 ## `estimate_MPL`

-The function estimating the selection coefficients from the single and double mutant frequency WF trajectories, is given by
+The function estimates the selection coefficients from the single and double mutant frequency WF trajectories, and described by

 `estimate_MPL(mu,dt_array,single_mut,double_mut)`